9 Clouds Automotive Marketing Blog

-Nearly 200 billion emails are sent across the world every day.
-Scientists say there are about 200 billion stars in the Milky Way, and everyone on Earth is sending that many emails in a 24-hour period.
+About 269 billion emails are sent across the world every day.
+Scientists say there are about 200 billion stars in the Milky Way.

 That's hard to get your mind around.

-With 200 billion messages a day, the odds are in your favor.
+With almost 300 billion emails sent every day, the odds are in your favor.
 Facebook, Twitter, and Instagram are all useful online tools, but those mediums are exclusionary.
 You’re not going to reach your entire target audience if you’re posting on Facebook alone.
 Email, though, gives you access to everyone.

 Email is the classic social media channel.

-You have full control over your email list, and you can use it to personalize campaigns and get your message to the right people.
-A lot of auto dealerships don’t do that, though.
-Instead, they send a blanket message to their whole contact list.
+Since you have full control over your email list, you can use it to personalize campaigns and get your message to the right people.
+But a lot of auto dealerships don't do that.
+Instead, they send a blanket message (or “email blast”) to their whole contact list.

 Why send an email about a truck special to someone who last bought a Prius?

-Take a step back and consider your customers.
-There’s a huge mix of ages, genders, marital statuses, incomes, interests.
-One email message isn’t going to speak to everyone’s needs, and when you try to be too generic, you’re actually turning away potential leads.
+Take a step back, and consider your customers.
+There’s a huge mix of ages, genders, marital statuses, incomes, and interests.
+One email message isn’t going to speak to everyone’s needs.
+When your message is too generic, you’re actually turning away potential leads.

-Spend some time on your message, because that’s the key to a successful email marketing campaign.
+Spend some time on your message itself, because that’s the key to a successful email marketing campaign.

 Potential customers expect to get offers by email, but they only respond to offers that are useful.
 Like we said earlier, you wouldn’t want to push a truck sale on a Prius owner.

-The best thing about email marketing for auto dealerships is the tracking tools.
-You can get an in-depth analysis of an email’s success and use it to fine-tune future messages.
+The best thing about email marketing for auto dealerships is the lead tracking tools available.
+They give you an in-depth analysis of an email’s success, which you can use to fine-tune future messages.
 You’ll know which customers aren’t responding to your campaigns, and you can revise the message to connect with their needs.

 For instance, you should schedule messages to send at the best time.
 Research points to Tuesday and Wednesday as the most effective days to send, but you should do some testing with your contact list to pinpoint a date and time that’s best for your leads.